 8. Maluaka Beach (aka Turtle Town)

 This area just south of Wailea (nicknamed Turtle Town) is one of the best places to snorkel in Maui.
-Although this is a popular site for Turtles, keep in mind that these are wild animals and may or may not be present.
+Although this is a popular site for Turtles, remember that these are wild animals and may or may not be present.

 9. Kapalua Bay